User Guide

 |---|---|---|

-Both settings are enabled by default.
-Disable them only if you have another plugin handling rate-limiting for these authentication methods, or if a specific integration is being falsely throttled.
+Both are off by default.
+Turn them on if your site authenticates through the REST API or application passwords and you want the same throttling applied there.
+Leave them off if another plugin already rate-limits these methods, or if a specific integration is being falsely throttled.

 Login Log

 All failed login attempts are logged to the database with the timestamp, username attempted, IP address, and source.
-The source indicates where the attempt came from: wp-login, xmlrpc, rest, or application-password.
+The source indicates where the attempt came from: wp-login, xmlrpc, rest, application-password, or password-reset.
 Logs are used by the dashboard widget and can be filtered and exported.

 | Setting | Default | Range |